Anu-techy/Financial-Analysis-by-calculating-Net-Sales-using-MySql/README.md

 3. Calculate Net_sales using Views
 4. Calculate Top markets by net sales in a given fiscal year
 5. Calculate Top custoners by net sales in a given market, fiscal year
+6. Calculate Top products by net sales for a given year.

 **Description:**